-Throughout the first three phases of education, up to and including Grade 9, the aim of the school is to provide as wide an area of study as possible
+Throughout the first three phases of education, up to and including Grade 9, the pupils

 The NSC promotes the skills of reading, writing and mathematical literacy.
 It encourages critical thinking and the bringing together of skills, knowledge, attitudes and values

 in the learning and teaching process.
 It also aims at developing people who are ready to participate fully and meaningfully in society.

 There is always a tendency among pupils to believe that certain subjects are ‘more fun’ and a ‘soft option’!
 Only later do they realise that both aptitude and hard work are required.

 We feel that while parents must not make their children’s choices for them, they must always act as a balancing, and perhaps sobering, influence on them.

 To help you make informed choices, the subjects listed above link to pages that show more detailed information about that subject.